9 Easy Morning Routine Ideas for Writers

-Creative people love to wait until inspiration strikes.
-The problem is that no one really knows when this whim will take hold.
+Creatives love to wait for inspiration to strike.
+The problem is that no one knows when it will happen.

-The only way to truly write is to get the words down on the page.
-You can edit and change them later, but without the words, you have nothing.
+The only way to tackle a big writing project is to get words down on the page.
+You can edit and change them later.
+But without the words, you have nothing.

 Routine dictates your life, from what you accomplish to how quickly.
-For some writers, this routine is the difference between completing three chapters in six months or three books in the same time frame.
-(Do you know which famous writers I'm talking about?)
-Distinguished authors sware by using daily habits to create a continuous well of creativity.
+For some writers, a morning routine is the difference between completing three chapters in six months or three books in the same time frame.
+(Do you know which famous writers I'm talking about here?
+Leave a comment below.)
+Distinguished authors swear by the use of daily habits to create a continuous well of creativity.

 You'll slowly work toward something bigger each day, one step at a time.
-Before you know it, you will finally finish your first manuscript and be on the way to learn how to edit and self-publish your novel.
+Before you know it, you will finally finish your first manuscript and soon be ready to learn how to edit and self-publish your novel.

-Try out a few different habits, choose your favorite, or combine a few of the suggestions below to create your ultimate morning.
-The choice is yours!
-You could even try a different habit for each day of the week or give each a go in no particular order.
+Try out a few of the morning routine ideas below.
+Choose your favorite, or combine a few of the suggestions to create your ultimate morning.
+You could attempt a different habit for each day of the week or give each idea a go in no particular order.
 Only you can choose your perfect morning.

 Send your brain a signal that it's time to start writing by stepping outside and back in.
-Some people go for a walk around the block, others take the trash out or check the mail.
-Or, you could simply stand on the porch and take in the morning air over your cup of coffee before heading inside.
+Some people go for a walk around the block.
+Others take the trash out or check the mail.
+Or, you could stand on the porch and take in the morning air over your cup of coffee before heading inside.

 When you have a workplace you head to, you probably walk to the car or subway at the beginning of your day.
-Really, you do this because you need to get to work.
+You do so because you need to get to work.
 But when you work from home, as many writers do, you may not have a signal like this to tell your brain it's time to switch into work mode.

 Try out this tip if you have trouble telling yourself when it is time to work or struggle writing instead of playing on social media in the morning.